ESHGroup/sensor-cgh/README.md

 Todo:

 	Wow, just about everything this early in the project:

-	* Refactor Classes so logic isn't in Constructor -> DepthCapture.cpp is just rediculous

-	* Provide a robust logging mechanism

 	* Get rid of all those ugly hard-coded values HoloFilm.cpp and provide dynamic Holofilm scaling